 I applied through college or university and interviewed at Microsoft.

-Interview Question – Your stack rank in record.
+Interview Question – Find the number of '0' bits in an integer.
 Answer Question

 I applied through college or university and the process took 2 months - interviewed at Microsoft.